defl/videoprocessor/README.md

 # License & legal

-This application is released under the GNU GPL 3.0, see LICENSE.txt.
+This application is released under the GNU GPL 3.0 for non-commercial usage, commercial usage to build and sell video processor systems is not allowed, see LICENSE.txt.

 Parts of this code are made and owned by others, for example SDKs; in all such cases there are LICENSE.txt and README.txt files present to point to sources, attributions and licenses.